IamMU/Fancy-Print/CONTRIBUTING.md

 ## Step 4 : Synchronizing your fork

 Open Source projects have a number of contributors who can push code anytime.
-So it is necessary to make your forked copy equal with the original repository.
-The remote added above called Upstream helps in this.
+So it is necessary to make your forked copy have the new contents of the original one.

 ```
 git checkout main